European commission legislation sets out the rights of disabled people and people with reduced mobility when travelling by air.

 The European Commission Regulation (EC) N° 1107/2006 sets out the rights of air passengers with a disability or reduced mobility.
 It came into effect on 15 August 2006 and in short, it:

 The card is free.
 If you do not yet have one, check how to apply for it in your country, as this varies across the EU.
 It is important to take the card with you when you travel to any EU country as it covers any state-provided medical treatment you might need before your journey home.
-With the Card, you will be able to receive medical treatments at the same conditions at the same costs of people in that country.
+With the card, you will be able to receive medical treatments at the same conditions and at the same costs of people in that country.

 The mobile app is available in 25 languages and explains how to use the card.
 It provides emergency phone numbers, information about treatments and costs, and how to claim reimbursement.
-Travellers in need of oxygen therapy can access information on how to get treatment in their destination country, and provides links to oxygen therapy suppliers for each country.
+Travellers in need of oxygen therapy can access information on how to get treatment in their destination country, and the app provides links to oxygen therapy suppliers for each country.

 Sign up to our free monthly newsletter to get the latest information and research news on lung conditions, plus views from experts and patients!
 You can unsubscribe at any time.